GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/stencil_function_basics.md

 ## Basic Stencil & Function Tips and Tricks

-Multiple stencils can be used sequentially with no impact on performance - NDSL will combine these stencils during compilation.
+When using a DaCe backend, multiple stencils can be used sequentially with no impact on performance - NDSL will combine these stencils during compilation.

 Similarly, a single stencil can have any number of `with computation()` and `with interval()` statements.
 They do not need to appear in pairs, but often do (in which case they can be